Tag Archive for: tax services

 The steps for My Payment are very similar to online banking: first, select your payment type, account number, payment period and amount.
 Once you are happy with the payment to be made, confirm and click “Pay Now” to proceed to select the bank to pay from.

 Of course, we would be remiss if we left out credit card payments, we all love the points!
 The option is available, but it’s not free.
-Two third-party providers, PaySimply and Plastiq, accept credit cards for a fee of about 2.5%.
+Two third-party providers, PaySimply accept credit cards for a fee of about 2.5%.

 In-Person Payment Options for the CRA